How to Do a Messy Bun in under 10 Minutes

 Start by using your fingers to rake your hair into a ponytail and tie with a hair elastic.
 Using your fingers rather than a brush will help add to the undone feel of the look.

-You can read all about how to tease your hair for more volume, here.
+Check out all about how to tease your hair for more volume.

 Leave a few loose strands around your face for a more natural, lived-in look.